Command Reference¶

 Comprehensive audit of Claude Code plugin configuration with parallel sub-agents.

-Scope: all, global, project, hooks, mcp, agents, commands, skills
+Scope: all, managed, user, project, hooks, mcp, agents, commands, skills, output-styles, lsp, keybindings, claudeignore, plugin-settings, settings

 Flags: --non-interactive, --fix